SalomePlatform/shaper/src/SketchPlugin/doc/sketchDrawer.rst

 Click in the view once to set the whole original model, then click a second time to set the plane or planar face - a base of sketch.
 This can be plane on the original model.

+Flag "Create dimensions" allows to disable creation of dimensional constraints in the resulting sketch.
+So, if it is disabled, then lengths and radiuses will be omitted.
+It allows to avoid overconstraint situation and simplify work of the sketch solver.

 On Apply button press the new sketch will be created in the Object Browser tree.

 Result